 Students are required to have completed the core and elective units as outlined in the VET Certificate II in Hospitality in Year 11 the previous year.
-If students join in Year 12, they will only receive a partial Certificate II in Hospitality for units completed.
+If students join in Year 12, they will only receive a partial Certificate II in Hospitality for the units they complete.